zaphpa/zaphpa/doc.md

        ->restrict('*', '/groups');
 ```

+restrict() method takes two arguments:

+- `$methods` is an array of HTTP methods that are allowed, or an '*' to match all methods.
+- `$route` is a route to restrict the middleware to.
+Please note: this must be a route you had added with a `$router->addRoute()`, not just any path.

 **Caution:** the restrictions do not apply to the `preprocess` hook of a middleware class.
 If middleware has `preprocess` declared it will fire for all routes, because this events is raised before routing destination is identified and is generally used to alter routing table itself.

 ### Prebuilt Middleware